Codecademy/docs/content/pytorch/concepts/optimizers/optimizers.md

   - 'Constructing it'
   - 'Per-parameter options'
 Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
 If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!
-  - 'A tag'
-  - 'A second tag'
+  - 'PyTorch'
-  - 'An nth tag'
+  - 'Optimizers'
 CatalogContent: # Please use course/path landing page slugs, rather than linking to individual content items.
 If listing multiple items, please put the most relevant one first
-  - 'learn-example-course'
+  - 'Concept Entry'
-  - 'paths/example-path'
+  - 'content/pytorch'
 ---

 **torch.optim** is a package implementing various optimization algorithms.